 Why a high-carb diet damages the glycocalyx

-Eating a diet high in carbohydrates can spell trouble by dysregulating insulin and causing spikes in blood sugar levels.
+Eating a diet high in carbohydrates can spell trouble by causing spikes in blood sugar levels.

 In one research study, only 6 hours of exposure to high blood sugar reduced glycocalyx volume by a whopping 50%.
 The research team credited high blood sugar’s damaging effects to increased oxidation and inflammation.
 This was confirmed when they infused glucose with a strong antioxidant and the glycocalyx volume remained unchanged.